Green Deep Reinforcement Learning for IoT Edge Intrusion Detection: Experimental Results

 \subsubsection{Memory Usage Analysis}

 Figure~\ref{fig:memory_usage} compares the memory usage of AutoDRL-IDS and DeepEdgeIDS at the edge.
 DeepEdgeIDS exhibits a slightly higher median memory usage of around 60\%, while AutoDRL-IDS averages 50\%.
-This small difference reflects the adaptive behavior of DeepEdgeIDS, which continuously extracts features and refines policies to maintain real-time responsiveness.
+This small difference reflects the adaptive behavior of DeepEdgeIDS, which continuously extracts features, interacts with the replay buffer, and refines policies to maintain real-time responsiveness.
 AutoDRL-IDS, by contrast, operates with a more static memory profile due to its reliance on pre-trained policies, resulting in greater consistency under steady workloads.\\

 The ANOVA results in Table~\ref{tab:anova_memory_usage} indicate that the difference in memory usage between the two DRL-based IDS is not statistically significant (F = 2.18, P $>$ 0.05).
-This demonstrates that both DRL-based IDS maintain comparable and efficient memory management suitable for the edge gateway.
+This demonstrates that both DRL-based IDSs maintain comparable, efficient memory management suitable for edge gateways.
 Although DeepEdgeIDS requires more memory to support its self-adaptive learning operations, this increase is insignificant in both statistical and practical terms.
-Furthermore, both DeepEdgeIDS and AutoDRL-IDS maintain lightweight memory footprints that are compatible with real-time operations at the edge.
+Similar to the CPU trend, the slightly higher memory footprint of DeepEdgeIDS supports its adaptability and rapid per-decision response, without imposing a significant deployment burden on the edge gateway.
+Furthermore, both DeepEdgeIDS and AutoDRL-IDS maintain lightweight memory footprints, enabling real-time edge operations.